cosc101-assignment3-group14/A3_AsteroidsGame/README.md

  * Image is sourced from [pngkey.com](https://www.pngkey.com).

  * Any code developed assisted by online sources is commented in method or class headings.

+ * The video presentation corresponding to the development of this project can be found at our  [Group 14](https://www.youtube.com/watch?v=9_ykwS7ng1g) presentation page.